PORTUGALXPERT PROPERTY GUIDE

 Promissory Contracts

 A Promissory Agreement (Contrato de Promessa de Compra e Venda or CPCV) is a crucial, but not mandatory, document that formally outlines the terms and conditions of the property sale.
-It serves as a legally commitment between the buyer and seller and provides a layer of protection for both parties.
+It serves as a legal commitment between the buyer and seller and provides a layer of protection for both parties.

 Due Diligence